 The mentee should formally wrap up the engagement, but you should also spend a little time preparing final thoughts or recommendations.
 The mentee may ask if you would be willing to continue the relationship - possibly in a less formal manner, outside the mentoring program.
 Your willingness to do this is entirely up to you and is not expected.
 As a rule, if you find yourself looking forward to your meetings, and if you feel you are benefiting from the relationship, then you may want to accept an invitation to continue the relationship.
 However, there is nothing wrong with saying, “no.” Mentees are aware that the program is an investment of your time and effort, and that both are valuable.
 Please be conscious of your time, if you choose to continue an informal relationship, will it reduce your availability for the official mentoring program and your ability to take on a new mentee?
 We understand you are volunteering your time and you may change your availability as a mentor at any time in your Mentor Profile via the Edit Mentor Status button.

 19) How do I become a mentee?

-If you are a woman and a DAA member, click to Enroll as a Mentee
+If you are a DAA member, click to Enroll as a Mentee

 .
-You will be instructed to choose your preferences for various demographics and also to complete your member profile.21) What are the expectations for participating mentees?
+You will be instructed to choose your preferences for various demographics and also to complete your member profile.20) What are the expectations for participating mentees?